“A piercing pain”

 “Honey?
 Stay with us, okay?
 Please?”

-Whether they’re the result of deliberate choices or pure randomness, I’ve mostly found a way to avoid them.
-And that ignorance and denial fed my curiosity, my sense of invincibility and my craving for adventure.
+And that ignorance and denial and even the lack of accountability fed my curiosity, my sense of invincibility and my craving for adventure.

 So instead of answering the request to “stay” with my care team, I let go.
 I slipped back into the darkness of unconsciousness, where risk and consequence couldn’t reach me.